Recognizing topological polynomials by lifting trees: Finding Hubbard vertices for obstructed maps

 As with invariant trees, every invariant bubble tree $B$ with exterior tree $T$ has a \textit{dynamical map} $f_*\colon T\to T$, namely the dynamical map on $T$ determined by~$f_E$.
 We say that $B$ satisfies the \textit{angle condition} and \textit{expanding condition}, respectively, if $T$ satisfies the corresponding condition with respect to~$(f_E)_*$.

-\begin{proposition} Let $f$ be a post-critically finite topological polynomial, and let $B$ be an invariant bubble tree for~$f$.
-Then $B$ is the Hubbard bubble tree for $f$ if and only if it satisfies the following conditions: \begin{enumerate} \item $B$ satisfies the angle condition and the expanding condition, and \item no periodic bubble of $B$ is critical. \end{enumerate} \end{proposition} \begin{proof}
+\begin{proposition} Let $f$ be a post-critically finite topological polynomial.
+If $f$ is obstructed and $B$ is the Hubbard bubble tree for $f$, then: \begin{enumerate} \item $B$ satisfies the angle condition and the expanding condition, and \item no periodic bubble of $B$ is critical. \end{enumerate} Conversely, if $f$ has an invariant bubble tree $B$ that satisfies conditions (1) and (2) above, then $f$ is obstructed and $B$ is the Hubbard bubble tree for~$f$. \end{proposition} \begin{proof}

+Let $B$ be an invariant bubble tree for $f$.
 Let $M$ be the multicurve of $B$, let $T_E$ be the exterior tree, and let $f_E$ be the first return map for the exterior complementary component of~$M$.

 Suppose first that $B$ is the Hubbard bubble tree for~$f$.
 Then $T_E$ is a topological Hubbard tree for~$f_E$, so $T_E$ satisfies the angle and expanding conditions by Proposition~\ref{prop:PoirierConditions}.
 Furthermore, since $M$ is the canonical obstruction, by Proposition~\ref{prop:CanonicalObstructionStructure} it is the invariant closure of the outermost Levy cycle for~$f$.
 Then every periodic bubble of $M$ must be part of a Levy cycle by Proposition~\ref{prop:LevyCycleProperties}(2), and therefore no periodic bubble of $M$ is critical.